New variants of Perfect Non-crossing Matchings: Points on a circle

-\begin{theorem} If $P$ lies on a circle, \MinMaxM{} can be solved in $O(n)$ time. \end{theorem} \begin{proof} We show that there exists a \MinMaxM{} matching using only boundary edges.
+\begin{proof} We show that there exists a \MinMaxM{} matching using only boundary edges.
 Suppose we have a \MinMaxM{} matching $M$ containing a diagonal $(i, j)$.
 Assume, without loss of generality, that all edges with endpoints in $\{i, \ldots, j\}$ are at most as long as $(i, j)$.
 Now we construct a new matching $M'$ by taking all matched pairs in $M$ that are outside of $\pij$ together with edges $(i,i+1), \allowbreak (i+2,i+3),\ldots,(j-1,j)$.
 The longest edge of $M'$ is not longer than the longest edge of $M$, proving our claim.

 There are only two different matchings made only of boundary edges and in $O(n)$ time we can choose the one with the shorter longest edge. \end{proof}